aspose-words/Aspose.Words-API-References/english/net/aspose.words/bookmarkcollection/item/_index.md

 ### Remarks

-The index is zero-based.Negative indexes are allowed and indicate access from the back of the collection.
-For example -1 means the last item, -2 means the second before last and so on.If index is greater than or equal to the number of items in the list, this returns a null reference.If index is negative and its absolute value is greater than the number of items in the list, this returns a null reference.
+The index is zero-based.

+Negative indexes are allowed and indicate access from the back of the collection.
+For example -1 means the last item, -2 means the second before last and so on.

+If index is greater than or equal to the number of items in the list, this returns a null reference.

+If index is negative and its absolute value is greater than the number of items in the list, this returns a null reference.

 ### Examples